jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 > [!NOTE]
 >
-> Example: after a OnOff Direct Method request, the device sends its status to the cloud solution (Microsoft Azure IoT Hub) using the Twin Reported Properties.
+> Example: after an OnOff Direct Method request, the device sends its status to the cloud solution (Microsoft Azure IoT Hub) using the Twin Reported Properties.

 #### C2D
 ##### Direct Methods